All About Consent

-- No. Just because someone hasn’t said “no” this does not mean automatic consent.
+- No. Just because someone hasn’t said “no” does not mean they have given automatic consent.

 - If someone seems unsure, stays quiet, moves away or doesn’t respond – this is not consent.
 Many people who have experienced sexual violence find that they were unable to move or speak – this is a common reaction.